stuartelimu/stuartelimu.github.io/_posts/2023-01-06-why-i-write.md

 Writing is therapeutic.
 I do not have a journal or anything of the sort so I treat this blog as a public journal.
 I dump notes on a lot of what has happened around me e.g I have a monthly series where I write about everything that I am reading, watching or listening to, among other things that are happening around me.
 You can read the latest edition [here](https://stuartelimu.me/december).

-Writing gives me peace of mind and makes me feel better in case I'm feeling low.
+Writing gives me a peace of mind and makes me feel better in case I'm feeling low.

 ### Audience